 Besides the notable features described above, a personal VPN offers following advantages.

 In order to use above mentioned privileges of secured and anonymous internet browsing, there is a need for a best-of-its-kind VPN service subscription.
-There are a few VPN service providers in the market, however choosing a provider needs lot of research.
+There are a few VPN service providers in the market, however choosing a provider needs a lot of research.
 To make this job easier, we have compiled a list of VPN providers that are top-rated in the current market.
-We recommend our readers to explore the VPN services offered by Hide My Ass to hide IP and protect your identity online.
+We recommend our readers to explore the VPN services offered by Vypr VPN to hide IP and protect your identity online.